- You cannot remove keyboard languages in Windows 10 when that platform’s regional settings aren’t correctly configured.

-Other users see languages in the system tray bar that aren’t listed within Settings.
-One case or another, things shouldn’t remain like that for too long.
+Other users see languages in the system tray bar not listed within Settings.
+In one case or another, things shouldn’t remain like that for too long.

 Let us show you how to get rid of this issue in no time.
 Our below keyboard troubleshooting tips are waiting for you.